 The Great Spiritual Lessons Every Child Should Learn

 If you have a deep faith and keep the rituals and calendar of your religious tradition, then you’ve probably given a lot of thought to your child’s spiritual development and have it all mapped out.
-If, on the other hand, you wonder how to put what you believe into words and aren’t sure what tradition you want to pass on to your kids, this article is for you.
+If, on the other hand, you wonder how to put what you believe into words and aren’t sure what spiritual lessons you want to pass on to your kids, this article is for you.

 Some ideas for nondenominational (and even God-optional, if that's your preference) spirituality: